 Holi Celebrations in Jaipur

-The atmosphere begins building up a day prior to Dhulandi’s day with the burning of Holika in the evening.
+The atmosphere for Holi begins building up a day prior to Dhulandi’s day with the burning of Holika in the evening.
 Dhulandi is the day when people apply color on each other.
 Everyone return to their home town and villages to celebrate this festival with friends and relatives.
 Here is a picture of a makeshift of a seller of Holi colors in Jaipur.

 There is a mythological story associated with Holika Dahan.
 Holika represents an ancient practice of burning wood and twigs.
 It is a symbolic ritual to celebrate the killing of Holika, a wicked character in Hindu mythology by Lord Vishnu.
 This takes place on the eve of Dhulandi on Holi.
 Holika is burned in almost every neighborhood.
 People from the community or locality gather for this event.
 Usually, it takes place around dusk.
 Here is a picture of Holika preparation near City Palace Jaipur, seen here in the background is Naqqar Khana Gate.